FHantke/brave-browser-wiki/IPFS-Features.md

    ### `Sharing a local folder using IPFS (without keys)`

-   - [ ] Verify the IPFS item available in the main app menu.
-Go to `IPFS -> share Local Folder Using IPFS` select and import any local folder.
-Make sure the whole folder is imported, the import folder is opened when import completed successfully, files can be downloaded and the downloaded one is same as original.
-The shareable link is copied to the clipboard.
+   - [ ] Go to `IPFS -> share Local Folder Using IPFS`, and select and import any local folder.
+Make sure the whole folder is imported, the import folder is opened when import completed successfully, files can be downloaded, and the downloaded one is same as original.
+Verify the shareable link is copied to the clipboard, and loads.

    ### `Automatic redirects (needs fleshing out)`